UnlimitedAvailableUsername/Revenue-or-Expense-Forecasting/README.md

 ## Exploratory Data Analysis
 ### Visualization
-1. **Income Trends** - The plot_income_trends function generates a line plot that visualizes income trends over time.
+1. **Income Trends** - The 'plot_income_trends' function generates a line plot that visualizes income trends over time.
 It first selects columns related to income in pivot_df, then plots them with markers for each fiscal year to highlight trends.
 The function adds a title, axis labels, and positions the legend outside the plot for clarity.
-2. **Expense Trends** - The plot_expense_trends function creates a line plot to show trends in expenses over time.
+2. **Expense Trends** - The 'plot_expense_trends' function creates a line plot to show trends in expenses over time.
 It first identifies income columns in pivot_df to separate out the expense columns, then plots only the expense data with markers to represent each fiscal year.
 The plot is labeled with a title, axis labels, and a legend positioned outside the plot area for clarity.
-3. **Net Premium Income Distribution** - The plot_premium_distribution function creates a box plot to visualize the distribution of "Net Premium Income" amounts.
-It filters the data in the dataset to select only rows where the "Line Item" is "Net Premium Income" and plots this using sns.boxplot.
-The plot is titled "Net Premium Income Distribution," and tight_layout() is used to ensure it fits well within the figure.
+3. **Net Premium Income Distribution** - The 'plot_premium_distribution' function creates a box plot to visualize the distribution of "Net Premium Income" amounts.
+It filters the data in the dataset to select only rows where the "Line Item" is "Net Premium Income" and plots this using 'sns.boxplot'.
+The plot is titled "Net Premium Income Distribution," and 'tight_layout()' is used to ensure it fits well within the figure.
 This provides a concise summary of the range, median, and potential outliers in the "Net Premium Income" data.
-4. **Correlation Heatmap** - The plot_correlation_heatmap function takes a DataFrame (pivot_df) as input and creates a heatmap to visualize the correlation matrix of its numerical columns.
+4. **Correlation Heatmap** - The 'plot_correlation_heatmap' function takes a DataFrame (pivot_df) as input and creates a heatmap to visualize the correlation matrix of its numerical columns.
 It uses Matplotlib to set the figure size and Seaborn to generate the heatmap, with annotations for correlation coefficients and a color palette ranging from cool to warm shades.
 The center=0 argument centers the color map at zero, and plt.tight_layout() ensures that the layout is adjusted to prevent overlapping elements.
-5. **Year over Year Growth in Total Financial activity** - The plot_yearly_growth function visualizes the year-over-year growth in total financial activity from the dataset.
+5. **Year over Year Growth in Total Financial activity** - The 'plot_yearly_growth' function visualizes the year-over-year growth in total financial activity from the dataset.
 It first groups the data by 'Fiscal Year' and calculates the total amount for each year.
-Then, it computes the percentage change in total amounts from year to year using the pct_change() method, multiplying by 100 to convert it into a percentage.
+Then, it computes the percentage change in total amounts from year to year using the 'pct_change()' method, multiplying by 100 to convert it into a percentage.
 The resulting growth rates are plotted as a bar chart, with appropriate titles and axis labels.
-The plt.tight_layout() adjusts the layout for better presentation.
+The 'plt.tight_layout()' adjusts the layout for better presentation.

 ## Model Development
-1. **Prophet Model**: Used for time-series forecasting based on historical income statement data.
+1. **Prophet Model**:Used for time-series forecasting, this model is particularly effective in handling seasonal patterns and holidays based on historical income statement data.
-2. **Linear Regression**: Developed as a baseline regression model.
+2. **Linear Regression**: Developed as a baseline regression model, it assesses linear relationships between variables to predict outcomes.
-3. **Random Forest Regressor**: Used to capture potential non-linear relationships.
+3. **Random Forest Regressor**: This model captures potential non-linear relationships within the data, providing a more robust predictive performance compared to simpler models.
-4. **Support Vector Regressor (SVR)**: Explored as an alternative for prediction accuracy.
+4. **Gradient Boosting**: This model technique builds strong predictive models by combining the predictions of multiple weak learners (decision trees), capturing complex patterns in the data.

 ## Model Evaluation
 Each model's performance was evaluated using RMSE (Root Mean Squared Error) and R² (R-squared) to compare prediction accuracy.

 1. **Prophet Model**: Generated future trend forecasts, with evaluation metrics focused on forecast accuracy.
 2. **Linear Regression**: RMSE and R² scores evaluated against the test set.
 3. **Random Forest**: Evaluated for better accuracy in non-linear trends.
-4. **SVR**: Compared alongside other models to assess performance differences.
+4. **Gradient Boosting**: Assessed for its ability to capture complex relationships and compared against the performance of other models.

 ## Conclusion
 The analysis and model forecasts provide an in-depth look into MIGA's financial trends, enabling data-driven insights.
 Forecasts from Prophet and machine learning models offer valuable projections for financial planning.

 ## Contributors
-Cano, Danise
-Generoso, Mark Railey
-Perez, julianna